menna3lwan/movie_app/README.md

 ---

-Movies App demonstrates a production-ready Clean Architecture implementation in Flutter with structured data flow, proper abstraction, and scalable design.
+Movies App reflects a structured, scalable, and production-oriented Flutter application built with architectural clarity and engineering discipline.